Ostrog Monastery – Discover One of the Greatest Sanctuaries in Montenegro

 It was built with the help of parishioners Bjelopavlić and Pješivac, with the blessing of the then Metropolitan and ruler of Montenegro, Petar Prvi Petrović Njegoš.

-When it comes to the monastery miracles there are many of them that are truly amazing.
-The first miracle, among many of Ostrog miracles, is the unbelievable Ostrog monastery location and how it was built in an almost vertical background, high up in the large rock.
-Back then, in the 17th century, there weren’t construction techniques as they are today in the modern world.
+When it comes to the monastery miracles, there are many that are truly remarkable.
+The first miracle, among the many associated with Ostrog, is the extraordinary location of the monastery and the way it was built into an almost vertical rock face, high above the ground.
+Back in the 17th century, construction techniques were far less advanced than they are in the modern world.

-One of the most famous miracles happened in the year of 1913. when the baby fell from the top of the monastery and remained unharmed.
-This story is retold to this day and continues to amaze people from all over the world.
+One of the most famous miracles is said to have occurred in 1913, when a baby fell from the upper part of the monastery and remained completely unharmed.
+This story has been passed down to this day and continues to amaze people from around the world.

 Monastery

-During the II World War, in February of 1942., the German army bombed the Ostrog monastery in Montenegro with one grenade from a cannon which hit a stone wall above the Upper Monastery, shattered the door to the Church of the Holy Cross, but did not explode.
-The grenade crashed into two parts.
+During the II World War, in February of 1942, the German army bombed the Ostrog monastery in Montenegro with a single artillery grenade, which struck a stone wall above the Upper Monastery, shattered the door of the Church of the Holy Cross, but did not explode.
+The grenade split into two parts upon impact.

-An expert examination later determined that the grenade was completely functional, but according to a common belief, Saint Basil did not allow it to explode and destroy the monastery.
-This grenade is still kept in the Upper Monastery.
+An expert examination later determined that the grenade was fully functional, but according to a common belief, Saint Basil did not allow it to explode and destroy the monastery.
+This grenade is still preserved in the Upper Monastery today.

 The first recorded apparition of St. Basil took place seven years after his death, in the dream of the abbot Rafil Kosjerac.
 After that dream, the abbot opened the tomb and was confronted with a perfectly preserved body of the Saint and the specific incense of the basil.